SemTalkOnline/SemTalkOnline/Diagram-Overview.md

 * Insert
 * Taxonomy

-**Diagram - Delete**: Deletes the active Diamgram
+**Diagram - Delete**: Deletes the active Diagram

 **Diagram - Reindex**: Reindexes refined Tasks

 **Diagram - Go Up**: Opens the parent process Diagram

-**Diagram - Insert**: Inserts external Objects into your model
+**Diagram - Insert**: Inserts external Objects into a model

 **Diagram - Paste**: Inserts copied process elements onto a Diagram.
-This is for cell phone and tablet users that do not a right mouse click option.
+This feature is specifically designed for end users who are using cell phones or tablets that do not have a right mouse click option.